DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Charging Time

 Both devices offer fast charging.
-The GO Ultra is fully charged in 10 minutes.
+Insta360 GO Ultra It takes almost 10 minutes to fully charge.

 Fever